 As a result of this continuous push to introduce new technologies and evolve the industry, 8 of the top 10 hospitals for neurology and neurosurgery in the US, according to US News & World Report, use Brainlab surgical navigation technology.

-Brainlab Cranial Software is designed for both routine and complex surgical procedures, with intuitive user interfaces and automated workflows.
-Groundbreaking Elements surgical apps help surgeons make the most of patient data during pre-operative planning.
-Platforms like Curve™ Image-Guided Surgery, Kick® Purely Navigation, Airo® Mobile Intraoperative CT and Buzz™ Digital O.R., are transforming the surgical space and becoming integral to daily life in the O.R.
+Brainlab Cranial software is designed for both routine and complex surgical procedures, with intuitive user interfaces and automated workflows.
+Groundbreaking Elements applications help surgeons make the most of patient data during preoperative planning and even intraoperatively.
+Platforms like Curve® Navigation, Kick®, Loop-X* Mobile Imaging Robot and Buzz® Digital O.R. are transforming the surgical space and becoming integral to daily life in the operating room.